enriquemolinari/static-analysis/README.md

 - Argument count: Methods or functions defined with a high number of arguments
 - Complex logic: Boolean logic that may be hard to understand
 - File length: Excessive lines of code within a single file
-- Identical blocks of code: Duplicate code which is syntactically identical (but may be formatted differently)
+- Identical blocks of code: Duplicate code which is syntactically identical (but may be formatted differently).
+PMD posee CPD (Copy Paste Detector), pero no existe aun un plugin que muestre los resultados en github actions.
 - Method complexity: Functions or methods that may be hard to understand
 - Method count: Classes defined with a high number of functions or methods
 - Method length: Excessive lines of code within a single function or method